Mixture of Scope Experts at Test: Generalizing Deeper Graph Neural Networks with Shallow Variants: Understanding Generalization Disparity across GNN Scope Experts

-To rigorously prove the existence of generalization disparity w.r.t.
-GNN depth and examine the role of structural patterns, we derive a new generalization bound for multi-layer GNNs by extending~\cite{demystifying}'s non-i.i.d.
+To investigate this question, we conduct a theoretical analysis of how GNNs generalize at different depths.
+Rather than focusing on model architecture~\cite{provable}, we take a data-centric perspective to understand generalization across diverse local structural patterns.
+Recent work~\cite{demystifying, performance-discrepancy} has shown that real-world graphs comprise node subgroups with varying homophily levels, causing GNNs to exhibit generalization discrepancies across these subgroups.
+However, these studies only focus on simplified GNNs with one or two layers, which fails to explain deeper GNNs' failure.
+Though deeper GNNs have superior expressivity and may generalize better on specific subgroups, these improvements often get obscured by overall performance degradation.
+To rigorously analyze generalization disparity with respect to GNN depth and examine the role of homophily, we derive a new generalization bound for multi-layer GNNs by extending~\cite{demystifying}'s non-i.i.d.
 PAC-Bayesian analysis on GNNs with one-hop aggregation.
-Following the assumptions used in~\cite{demystifying}, we adopt the contextual stochastic block model (CSBM) with 2 classes for a controlled study on graphs, which is widely used for graph analysis~\cite{csbm:1, csbm:2, csbm:3, csbm:4}.
-We use SGC with multi-hop aggregation (instead of one-hop in~\cite{demystifying}) as the GNN model.
+Following the assumptions used in~\cite{demystifying}, we adopt the contextual stochastic block model (CSBM) with 2 classes for a controlled study, which is widely used for graph analysis~\cite{csbm:2, csbm:4}.